ni/niveristand-python/docs/restrictions.rst

 Add
 ^^^

-- Several pluses one after another are not supported.
+- You cannot use several pluses one after another.
 Always use one.
+If you violate this rule a :any:`TranslateError` occurs.

     .. code-block:: python